Texas

 Clients who are enrolled in both IOP and a sober living program experience many benefits from dual enrollment.
 Here are a few of them.

-• IOP and sober living enrollment increase the likelihood of sustained sobriety.
+• Combining outpatient support with sober living can increase the likelihood of sustained sobriety.
 People who stay in treatment longer tend to have more success in maintaining their sobriety.2 After rehab, the additional structure, consistency, accountability, and peer support provided by IOP and sober living programs help people to establish a sober routine that promotes ongoing recovery.

 If a person is financially able, enrolling in IOP and sober living simultaneously is an excellent way to start over and prioritize a life of recovery after leaving rehab.